Raunak173/bookmyshow-golang/README.md

 # Movie Booking Service

 This app is a movie booking service where users can browse current movies, select a venue, choose seats, and make reservations.
 After confirming a booking, users log in or register to proceed.
 The app manages seat availability, ensuring race conditions are handled during booking, with a 10-minute window to complete the payment before seats are released.
 Admins can manage venues, movies, showtimes, and bookings.
-It also has otp verification using twilio
+It also has otp verification using twilio.

+I had also dockerised it as: https://hub.docker.com/repository/docker/raunak173/bms/general

+Also deployed it on AWS EC2 instance at http://ec2-13-232-146-41.ap-south-1.compute.amazonaws.com

 ## Customer User Journey